Wind power – a renewable source of energy

 Wind power is an increasingly important source of renewable energy, as its potential is unlimited.
 No fuel is used when producing electricity from wind, so no emissions are released into the air.
 Also, the carbon emissions during the construction phase are offset by the renewable energy the wind farm produces within six months of a wind farm’s operation.

 Advancements in wind turbine technology with all larger rotor and taller turbines have increased power capacity.
 Today’s wind turbines are more powerful and more efficient.
-As part of our commitment to a clean energy future, we will continue to invest in wind power.
+As part of our commitment to a sustainable energy future, we will continue to invest in wind power.

 Constructing a wind farm in the Arctic